bcgit/bc-java/CONTRIBUTING.md

 If you find a problem with Bouncy Castle, [search if an issue already exists](../../issues).

-If the issue is a potential security problem, please contact us at feedback-crypto@bouncycastle.org before posting anything public.
+If the issue is a __potential security problem__, please contact us at feedback-crypto@bouncycastle.org before posting anything public.

 If a related discussion or issue doesn't exist, and the issue is not security related, you can [open a new issue](../../issues/new).
 An issue can be converted into a discussion if regarded as one.